k-omura/truetype_Arduino/README.md

 It is common to use the SPI for loading the SD card.
 For that reason, the work of the I2C display is not prioritized.

 # Note
+Feel free to post any bugs or ideas for fixes and improvements!
 Confirm the copyright of the font file.
 I did not distribute font files.

 It is based on the code by garretlab and changed.